no1Sy-design/mysite/content/authors/admin/_index.md

 ---
 # Display name
-title: Денис Масловский
+title: Denis Maslovskiy

 # Full name (for SEO)
-first_name: Денис
+first_name: Denis
-last_name: Масловский
+last_name: Maslovskiy

 # Is this the primary user of the site?
 superuser: true

 # Role/position/tagline
-role: студент, гимнаст
+role: student, gymnast

 # Organizations/Affiliations to show in About widget
 organizations:
-  - name: Яргу им. П.Г. Демидова
+  - name: P. G. Demidov Yaroslavl State University
     url: https://www.uniyar.ac.ru

 # Short bio (displayed in user profile at end of posts)
-bio: Занимаюсь спортом
+bio: Doing sports

 # Interests to show in About widget
 interests:
-  - Спортивная гимнастика
+  - Artistic gymnastics
-  - Программирование
+  - Programming

 # Education to show in About widget
 education:
   courses:
-    - Бакалавриат, Радиофизика, 2021
+    - Bachelor degree, Radiophysics, 2021

 # Social/Academic Networking
 # For available icons, see: https://wowchemy.com/docs/getting-started/page-builder/#icons